 Osteoarthritis is a joint related disorder which affects the middle age and older population.
 While age is the most common cause for osteoarthritis, there are a host of risk factors that are associated with the development of the condition.
 While osteoarthritis may not be preventable, the severity of the symptoms may be minimized especially if certain preventive measures are followed.
-This article provides information about osteoarthritis and the various tips on how to prevent the onset of osteoarthritis.

 The joints comprise of a rubbery tissue which acts as a cushion between the different bones so as to allow them to glide over each other.
 As age progresses, the cartilage becomes weak and wears off resulting the bones rubbing together leading to the development of bony spurs and making the joint weak.
 The symptoms of osteoarthritis develop around the middle age, but the condition affects everyone older than 70 years.

 Causes Of Osteo Arthritis

 Osteoarthritis is an age related disorder; however there are certain risk factors that are associated with the development of the condition,

 - Osteoarthritis is commonly observed to be running in families and might be linked with inheritance.

 - Overweight and obesity can increase the risk of developing osteoarthritis especially of the knees and ankles.

 - Sports involving direct impact on the joints like football, soccer and basketball increase the risk of developing Osteoarthritis.